Embracing the blessing of the Lord

 Shalom is the Hebrew word translated “peace.”
 This key word offers a safe haven from anxiety, strife, war.
 But there’s more.

-In place of the brokenness and devastation that such conflicts cause, shalom calls forth soundness, safety, wellness, wellbeing, friendship and harmony, flourishing and fulfillment.
+In place of the brokenness and devastation that such conflicts cause, shalom calls forth soundness, safety, wellness, wellbeing, friendship and harmony, fulfillment and flourishing.

 Implicit in shalom is the idea of unimpaired relationships with others and fulfillment in one’s undertakings.1